 Annual HOA Dues

-As members of the Association, all residents of Cedarfield Plantation are required to pay an annual assessment of $450.
-The Assessment for 2019 will be due in full in five (5) monthly installments of $90 each on the first day of January, February, March, April, and May.
+As members of the Association, all residents of Cedarfield 1 are required to pay an annual assessment of $450.
+The Assessment is be due in full in five (5) monthly installments of $90 each on the first day of January, February, March, April, and May.

 How Do I Pay

 - Follow the instructions on the paper statement you received in the mail.
 Statements are typically sent in November.